Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/05_alternate_thordan.en.md

 Once Thordan's HP drops **below 3.0%**, he will stumble, yield, and beg for mercy. **Do not kill Thordan.**

+Thordan will then become untargetable and jump away, moving the party onto the next phase.

 ---

 ## Frequently Asked Questions